Our research activities

 Crossfields Institute’s strategy regarding research is to promote and encourage a research based approach within the organisation and the organisations we serve and work in collaboration with.
 Research is viewed as one of the primary areas where we can work collaboratively with peer organisations to learn, share practice and develop strategic links.

 The promotion of research within the organisation relates particularly to the development of our own practice.
-An example of this is an action research project called ‘Crossfields 100’ that is currently in its second iteration.
-This research aims to explore the impact on staff productivity and wellbeing of short but regular periods of reflective personal time during the working day.
-All staff (not just academics) are invited to take part as both participants and co-researchers.
+Our staff are actively encouraged to engage in learning and research as an integrated part of their job role, and a number of staff are either on or have completed Masters or PhDs.
+A further example of a recent research project in our organisation was an action research project called ‘Crossfields 100’.
+This research explored the impact on staff productivity and wellbeing of short but regular periods of reflective personal time during the working day.
+All staff (not just academics) were invited to take part as both participants and co-researchers.